CBorowski-dev/docs-operaton-org/content/user-guide/cdi-java-ee-integration/the-cdi-event-bridge.md

 {{< /note >}}

 The following gives an overview of how process events can be received in CDI beans.
 In CDI, we can declaratively specify event observers using the `@Observes`-annotation.
 Event notification is type-safe.
-The type of process events is `org.camunda.bpm.engine.cdi.BusinessProcessEvent`.
+The type of process events is `org.operaton.bpm.engine.cdi.BusinessProcessEvent`.
 The following is an example of a simple event observer method:

 ```java